 TOP RANKED ROSEN LAW FIRM Encourages U.S. Bancorp Investors to Secure Counsel Before Important Deadline in Securities Class Action – USB

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of U.S. Bancorp (NYSE: USB) between August 1, 2019 and July 28, 2022, both dates inclusive (the “Class Period”), of the important December 27, 2022 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of U.S. Bancorp USB between August 1, 2019 and July 28, 2022, both dates inclusive (the "Class Period"), of the important December 27, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased U.S. Bancorp securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.